Ms-Njuguna/Code-Challenge-2/README.md

 - A user should see the guest's name appear in a list on the page after they submit the form.
 - A user should be able to remove a guest from the list using a delete button.
 - Add a "Remove" button for each guest.
 - Limit the guest list to 10 people — alert the user if they exceed the limit.
-- Limit the guest list to 10 people — alert the user if they exceed the limit.
 - Allow guests to be categorized as Friend, Family, or Colleague, with color tags.
 - Display the time when each guest was added.